-In an effort to enhance the international students' opportunities to improve their communications skills, their understanding of the culture and their ability to intermingle with their American peers, HELI, in conjunction with the Tutoring Center, offers a Conversation Partner Program in which the students come together in a non-threatening environment for loosely structured conversation and dialogue with Americans.
+In an effort to enhance the international students' opportunities to improve their communications skills, their understanding of the culture and their ability to intermingle with their American peers, HELI offers peer partners and Culture Exchange in which the students come together in a non-threatening environment for loosely structured conversation and dialogue with Americans.
 Non-native English speakers participate in small group conversation with American partners.
 Conversation topics focus on the cultural aspects of American life and society.